Central Municipal Council: 2nd Municipal Council Elections in 2003

-The Ministry of Interior announced in 7 April 2003, the final results of the elections of the second Central Municipal Council in which 25 members out of 88 candidates won and 4 members including a woman were elected unopposed.
+The Ministry of Interior announced on 7 April 2003, the final results of the elections of the second Central Municipal Council in which 25 members out of 88 candidates won and 4 members including a woman were elected unopposed.
 Nearly 40% of the total voters of 21024 exercised their franchise.
 Sheikha Yousuf Hasan Al Jufairi was the first lady to win the elections.

 3rd Municipal Council Elections in 2007

-The third session of the central municipal council elections were held on April 1, 2007 with the participation of 51.1%, of the electorate.
+The third session of the central municipal council elections were held on April 1, 2007, with the participation of 51.1%, of the electorate.
 13,656 out of 28,153 eligible voters cast their ballots in 27 constituencies to choose 27 members from 116 candidates.

 Three women were elected in 2007.
 One was reelected to her Old Airport constituency with the highest number of votes of all candidates; and two won unchallenged.